barriot-xyz/Barriot/README.md

 ### 🔗 Commands

-- Please visit the [command docs](https://github.com/Rozen4334/Barriot/blob/master/COMMANDS.md) to see all commands and their use cases.
+- Please visit the [wiki](https://github.com/Rozen4334/Barriot/wiki) to see all commands and their use cases.
 > Command documentation is also available on each individual command description.
 If a command is very unclear, and documentation does not clarify well enough, please open an issue covering it's lack of context.

 ### 🔏 Privacy